Poverty in India: 2010s

 The Rangarajan Committee set up to look into the poverty line estimation in India submitted its report in June 2014.
 It amended the calculation of the poverty line based on per capita consumption expenditure per month or day given by the Tendulkar Committee.
 The new poverty threshold for rural areas was fixed at Rs 972 per month or Rs 32 per day.
 For urban areas, it was fixed at Rs 1407 per month or Rs 47 per day.
 Under this methodology, the population below the poverty line in 2009–2010 was 454 million (38.2% of the population) and that in 2011–2012 was 363 million (29.5% of the population).

 From November 2017, the World Bank started reporting poverty rates for all countries using two new international poverty lines: a "lower middle-income" line set at $3.20 per day and an "upper middle-income" line set at $5.50 per day.
 These are in addition to the earlier poverty line of $1.90 per day.
 The new lines are supposed to serve two purposes.
 One, they account for the fact that achieving the same set of capabilities may need a different set of goods and services in different countries and, specifically, a costlier set in richer countries.
 Second, they allow for cross-country comparisons and benchmarking both within and across developing regions.
 India falls in the lower middle-income category.
 Using the $3.20 per day poverty line, the percentage of the population living in poverty in India (2011) was 60%.
 This means that 763 million people in India were living below this poverty line in 2011.

+2020s

+The Ministry of Statistics and Programme Implementation conducted the Household Consumption Expenditure Survey (HCES) during August 2022 to July 2023 and the factsheet was published on 24 February 2024.
+This survey on household consumption expenditure was aimed at generating estimates of household Monthly Per Capita Consumption Expenditure (MPCE) and its distribution separately for rural and urban areas.
+The below table shows the average MPCE (in rupees) across fractile classes (all-India) in 2022-23: